bxparks/AceRoutine/README.md

 ### HelloSchedulerWithProfiler

 The [HelloSchedulerWithProfiler.ino](examples/HelloSchedulerWithProfiler) sketch
-implements the same thing as `HelloCoroutineWithProfiler` using the `CoroutineScheduler` which automatically supports the `CoroutineProfiler`.
+implements the same thing as `HelloCoroutineWithProfiler` using 2 techniques to handle larger numbers of coroutines:

-The assumption was that if the environment has enough resources to support a `CoroutineScheduler`, then it is probably not a large burden to include the code to support `CoroutineProfiler` by default.
-Hence, this is intended for 32-bit environments where flash and static RAM resources are more plentiful.
+* use `LogBinProfiler::createProfilers()` to automatically create the profilers on the heap and assign them to all coroutines
+* use `CoroutineScheduler::loopWithProfiler()` method instead of the `CoroutineScheduler::loop()` method.

 ```C++
 #include <AceRoutine.h>